t-lm/statdocs_fr/docs/gs/metrics.md

 Click on the download icon on the right hand side and select the format you are interested in.

-### **Favorites**

-If you would like to save the metric to access it directly in your home page, click on the heart on the top right of the screen.

-## **Charts**

-Collections can store as well charts using the metrics.

-Click on the ["asia-pac" charts](https://www.gostatit.com/i/xrate/daily/asia-pac) to visualise regional exchange rate dashboards

 ## **Next steps**